 Ah, summer.
 That easy, breezy time of year when the real-estate market kicks into high gear.
 It’s an ideal time to move because it’s safer than trying to move during the snowy, slushy, icy months.
 Summer also makes for perfect timing because school is out for the season.
-But what if your military move is happening during a different time of the year?
+But what if your PCS move is happening during a different time of the year?
 Should you automatically count yourself unlucky for getting your orders when you did?
 We don’t think so.

 In fact, there are actually plenty of pros to receiving orders for a Permanent Change of Station (PCS) move in the off-season — more moving company availability and lower moving costs, for example.